 Our Corporate Governance Guidelines contain Board membership criteria that apply to nominees recommended by the nominating and corporate governance committee for a position on our Board.
 Our Board seeks a diverse group of candidates who possess the background, skills and expertise to make a significant contribution to the Board and the Company.
-The nominating and corporate governance committee identifies candidates through a variety of means, including recommendations from members of the committee and the Board and suggestions from Company management, including the chief executive officer.
+The nominating and corporate governance committee identifies candidates through a variety of means, including recommendations from members of the committee and the

+Board and suggestions from Company management, including the chief executive officer.
 The nominating and corporate governance committee also considers candidates recommended by stockholders.
-At least annually, the nominating and corporate governance committee shall review with the Board the background and qualifications of each member of the Board, as well as an assessment of the Board's composition in light of the Board's needs and objectives after considering issues of judgment, diversity, age, skills, background and experience.
-Qualified candidates for membership on the Board will be considered without regard to race, color, religion, sex, ancestry, sexual orientation, national origin or disability.
+At least annually, the nominating and corporate governance committee reviews with the Board the background and qualifications of each member of the Board, as well as an assessment of the Board's composition in light of the Board's needs and objectives after considering issues of judgment, diversity, age, skills, background and experience.
+The nominating and corporate governance committee reviews its effectiveness in balancing these considerations when assessing the composition of the Board.
+Qualified candidates for membership on the Board are considered without regard to race, color, religion, sex, ancestry, sexual orientation, national origin or disability.